ha2398/vwap/README.md

 ## Dependencies

 To use this repository, the `make` utility is required.
-In addition, if you'd like to build the project and execute locally on your machine, Go v1.17+ is required.
+In addition, if you'd like to build the project and execute locally on your machine, Go v1.17+ and `golangci-lint` are required.
 However, building and executing can also be done through Docker.

 ## Build